Azure-Samples/Azure-PostgreSQL-Resiliency-Architecture/README.md

-# Azure-PostgreSQL-Resilience-Architecture - Terraform
+# Azure Database for PostgreSQL Resiliency Solution Accelerator

-Azure PostgreSQL Flexible server resilience architecture provides you with the capability to protect data and minimize downtime for mission-critical databases during both planned and unplanned events.
+This is a solution accelerator is designed to help you explore different options that we provide with Azure Database for PostgreSQL Flexible Server Resiliency architecture, that provides you with the capability to protect data and minimize downtime for mission-critical databases during both planned and unplanned events.
+# **Azure database for PostgreSQL Resiliency features: ** \

-**Regional Outage** \
+**Regional Outage Protection** \
-Our service is designed to safeguard your data against regional outages, ensuring protection during unforeseen events like disasters or other unexpected circumstances.
+Azure Database for PostgreSQL safeguard your data against regional outages, ensuring protection during unforeseen events like disasters or other unexpected circumstances.

 - **Regional Disaster Protection** \
 In the event of a region-wide disaster, Azure offers robust protection by leveraging disaster recovery mechanisms across different regions.
 This approach ensures resilience against regional or large-scale geographic disasters, providing a reliable fallback to another region.
 For a detailed understanding of Azure's disaster recovery architecture, refer to the Azure to Azure Disaster Recovery Architecture.